Zaid-Ajaj/the-elmish-book/chapters/scaling/introducing-url-type.md

     Router.application [ activePage ]
   ]
 ```
 Now this is a much cleaner solution.
 However, it is very important to understand how the `Url` correlates to the `Page` type.
 I have seen frameworks that to model both in one type and make a mess out of it.
-The `Url` is not to be mapped one-to-one into a `Page` intance, but rather it should contain enough information for the **initialization** of a `Page`.
+The `Url` is not to be mapped one-to-one into a `Page` instance, but rather it should contain enough information for the **initialization** of a `Page`.
 Suppose I have the following types:
 ```fsharp
 type Page =
   | User of User.State